-- While enjoying the natural trails at Lebanon Hills and you approach a bench, do you prefer to see concrete or natural ground? - > Does your vision for "Forever Wild" include rest areas with cement pads or natural surfaces? - > Similar to the rustic picnic shelters-if the planned cement pads are not maintained, what will they look like after several years of snow and ice, and growth of tree roots?
+- While enjoying the natural trails at Lebanon Hills, as you approach a sitting area do you prefer concrete or natural ground at the base? - > Does your vision for "Forever Wild" include natural surfaces or cement along the natural trail network? - Similar to the rustic picnic shelters- if the planned cement is not maintained, what will it look like after several years of snow and ice, and growth of tree roots, in comparison to a natural base?

-Proposed by Dakota County - standard at other parks
+Planned by Dakota County - Standard at other parks